jwang93/SLogo/README.md

 Zhen Gou and David Winegar: View, Model, and Util - the parts that deal with the state of the model and the view

-Jay Wang and Will Nance: Factory and Commands - the parts that deal with the parser and instantiating that
+Jay Wang and Will Nance: Factory and Commands
+	Early on, the majority of our time was spent on figuring out how we were going to handle process commands.
+Ultimately, we built out a framework using the Parser, an Initializer (AbstractInitializer + Specific_Initializer), and a Command.

 ##### Any books, papers, online, or human resources that you used in developing the project